15 Best Places to Live in Nevada

 Close enough to Las Vegas to get in on the action should you want but just far enough away to keep away from the chaos, is the city of Henderson.
 This is a really interesting place, home to the Clark County Museum, the Lion Habitat Ranch and Lake Mead too.

-There are 271,700 people who call Henderson home, a resident population who note that having access to both Las Vegas and Summerlin provide good options for those willing to commute for work.
+There are over two hundred thousand residents who call Henderson home, a resident population who note that having access to both Las Vegas and Summerlin provide good options for those willing to commute for work.

 Compared to other cities in Nevada, Henderson can share a fantastically low set of crime statistics, giving peace of mind to any newcomer.
-Property prices in Henderson are back on track, having looked at Incline Village; median home value is $219,000.
+Property prices in Henderson are back on track, having looked at Incline Village; median home value is over $200,000.

 4. Verdi